Esri/calcite-design-system/CONTRIBUTING.md

 git push origin [yourname]/[type]-[issue#]
 ```

-5. Now [open a pull request](https://help.github.com/articles/using-pull-requests/) with a clear title and description.
+### Open the pull request back to the token repo

+Make sure to use a clear title and descritions.
+See [open a pull request](https://help.github.com/articles/using-pull-requests/) for more information.

 ## Bumping the Version